ErikssonJoakim/ErikssonJoakim/README.md

 <img src=https://img.shields.io/badge/linkedin-%231E77B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white alt=linkedin style="margin-bottom: 5px;" />
 </a>

-🦅 Web developer with a thirst for knowledge, I jump on the opportunity to drink from the well of wisdom!
+🦅 Blockchain developer with a thirst for knowledge, I jump on the opportunity to drink from the well of wisdom!

 🤖 I like clean and efficient code that allow fast progress and gets away with boring repetitive tasks.
 Through proper structuring and conventional naming we can save ourselves a lot of headaches.

-🪐 I am currently working on web3 applications and Web Design System, very exciting stuff!
+🪐 I am currently working on OKP4, a resource sharing blockchain.
+Very exciting stuff!

 ## About me